surjadevi/RestaurantDesign/README.md

 # Resturant Home Page

 ## Description
-In this project, I have created a desktop and mobile version design for a Resturant.
+In this project, I have created a desktop and mobile version design for a Restaurant.
 I have used Figma to design the responsive site.
 For the common part, I created a component and used in a different part of the page.

 Here is the figma link that you can view my design: